Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 Throughput:

-- Concurrent invocation limits (account-level quotas)
+- Concurrent session limits (account-level quotas)

-- Request increase through AWS support
+- Request quota increases through AWS support

 Optimization: